-The structures were identified as the research team sued underwater sonar and remotely operated underwater vehicles with video cameras which eventually allowed scientists to spot two parallel lines of stones which were 8 metres wide and 30 metres long.
+The structures were identified as the research team sued underwater sonar and remotely operated underwater vehicles with video cameras which eventually allowed scientists to spot two parallel lines of stones which were 8 meters wide and 30 meters long.

 The finding was confirmed when the University of Michigan conducted a study discovered ancient hunting structure some 40 meters below the waters of Lake Huron.

 Researchers concluded that the structures are incredibly well-preserved mainly because of the calm conditions of the lake and their relative position offshore.

 The study documenting the discovery was published in the journal Proceedings of the National Academy of Sciences.
 According to several reports, divers identified a complex array of linear stone lanes and V-shaped structures along an underwater ridge.

 Researchers believe that the ancient structures were once part of a system that helped ancient man herded wild reindeer which passed through the region during their migration, making hunting a bit easier.

 Then, using computer simulation, researchers were able to identify migratory patterns of the caribou (Wild Reindeer) which eventually led to the discovery of two main chokepoints where Caribou herds converged during spring and autumn migrations.

 “This is the first time we’ve identified structures like these on the lake bottom,” said John O’Shea, curator of Great Lakes Archaeology in the Museum of Anthropology and professor in the Department of Anthropology.
 “Scientifically, it’s important because the entire ancient landscape has been preserved and has not been modified by farming, or modern development.
 That has implications for ecology, archaeology, and environmental modeling.”